We are now offering curbside pickup services. Pickup is available during our regular operating hours Monday through Saturday.

 How do I return materials?

-Please use our outside book return located on the front walkway.
+Please use our outside book return located on the front walkway or come in the library and drop off your books at the circulation desk.
 If the book drop is full, please come back another time and try again.
-For the safety of our staff and patrons, we will not be accepting book returns in person/at the door.

 Is the NH Inter-Library Loan Service available?